alireza-87/FallDetectLib/README.md

 This library detect free fall and save it inside local db

-The library use Dagger 2 as dependency injection also we use MVVM  as architecture.
-Android Room Used as database.
+The library use Dagger 2 as dependency injection also we use Android Room Used as database.

 * Usage:
   * initialize lib in your Application class